farhanutk/Recharge-Reminder-App/README.md

 - add notification functionality to remind users about the recharge validity [Done ✅]
 - add an app icon [Done ✅]
 - tidy up the code [Done ✅]

+## Features I might add in the future
+- a button to quickly find recharge packs for the particular mobile number
+- let users edit recharge details
+- let users edit the notification timing
+- add support for other categories of recharges (e.g., DTH)
-- maybe store the data in the cloud in the future
+- maybe store the data in the cloud